ChemeketaCS/csweb/content/courses/cs260/202040/week05.md

 * Read Ch 20.8

-* Do the Queues CPPLab where you will implement the logic for an efficient array-based queue.
-There is a Queue WS in the files directory that has diagrams that might be helpful while you do the CPPLab problems.
+* Do the Queues CPPLab where you will implement the logic for an efficient array-based queue.There is a Queue WS in the files directory that has diagrams that might be helpful while you do the CPPLab problems.

 ## Day 4

 Heaps